 - Frequently asked questions:

-- Other health information you will be interested in:
+- Other health info you will want to read:

 - Our expertise:

-Why wear sunscreen?
+Why use sunscreen?

-The most common sunscreens on the market contain chemical filters but mineral sunscreens are becoming more and more common as people are starting to realize the concerns with the chemical sunscreen ingredients.
+The most common sunscreens on the market contain chemical filters, but mineral sunscreens are becoming more and more common as people are starting to realize the concerns with the chemical sunscreen ingredients.
 In this post I will take you through the differences between chemical sunscreens and mineral sunscreens and help teach you which type of sunscreen is better.

 How mineral sunscreen works: